7 January 2025 • Phishing

 Guardey is a security awareness game built especially for employee training.
 During weekly challenges that take three minutes to complete, employees learn about cyber security in a playful manner.
 Because employees are actively learning about security every week, they slowly build up knowledge and tangible behavior change takes place.

 One of the main topics of Guardey’s training content is phishing.
-You learn about the principles of social engineering and get challenged to figure out which emails are real and which ones are phishing.
-After each question in the challenge, users get in-depth feedback and insights about what they did right or wrong.
-Other training topics include password security, ransomware, deepfakes, and more.
+You learn about social engineering principles and get challenged to figure out which emails are real and which are phishing.

 Every Guardey user starts the game by founding their own fictional company.
 By playing the challenges, they get to improve their reputation and earn money.
 In the leaderboard, users can see which colleagues are getting the best scores in the game.
 They can also win badges.
 These gamification elements make for great participation rates.